spr-networks/coredns-spr_forward/README.md

   * `random` is a policy that implements random upstream selection.
   * `round_robin` is a policy that selects hosts based on round robin ordering.
   * `sequential` is a policy that selects hosts based on sequential ordering.
+* `spr_policy` specifies a dns policy for whether or not a client should proxy into this forward plugin, when the client has a dns policy context set by spr's coredns-block module
 * `health_check` configure the behaviour of health checking of the upstream servers
   * `<duration>` - use a different duration for health checking, the default duration is 0.5s.
   * `no_rec` - optional argument that sets the RecursionDesired-flag of the dns-query used in health checking to `false`.